 Pro tip: It’s always easier to make the most of what’s already working rather than trying to find new channels to promote your videos.
 Check out which channels are already working best for your content with the Referring Traffic metric in your YouTube Analytics dashboard.
 This metric will help you identify which sources are the most popular in sending traffic to your channel.

-Collaborate with other channels
+Collaborate with other creators and YouTubers

 Joining forces with other creators is a powerful way to promote your videos outside of YouTube and grow your audience.
-Working with another creator (or several) brings your audiences together and helps widen the lens on your audience.
+Working with another creator (or several) brings your audiences together and helps widen the lens of your audience.

 Plus, collaborating with other creators increases your view count, builds your brand awareness among an audience you may not have been able to reach before, and grows your professional network.